bensethbell/weTunes/AboutWeTunes.md

 2. Once you are logged in, you will be redirected to the group sign in page.
 Write in the Spotify IDs of your friends.
 3. Click "Create Group Session", and WeTunes will create a list of playlists that we think your whole group will enjoy!

+Note: you can also create a groups session without logging in using "Quick Start".
+However, recommendations will be better if you log in as WeTunes will be able to use your whole library rather than just your public playlists to figure out what you like.
+Although logging in will slow down the process as the data is collected, once you log in once WeTunes will remember your preferences and will be much faster in the future!

 ### How does it work?

 #### The Data

+The Million Song Database and Taste Profiles, released by Echonest in 2011, form the core of WeTunes' recommendation engine.
+From the Taste Profile Data

+W
-- WeTunes core recommendation engine was built using the Million Song Database and Taste Profiles made public by Echonest
+eTunes' core recommendation engine was built using the Million Song Database and Taste Profiles made public by Echonest
-- The following data was used to create features for each artist that
+- Taste Profiles contained listen data for 1MM users, this listen data was aggregated to an artist level and used to create an artist-artist similarity matrix

 - Million Song Database
 	- artist tags (eg. Method Man: hip-hop, 90s)